marm1/weighted-interval-scheduling-algorithm/README.md

 i∈S
 vi maximized.

-Divide And Conquer Alogirthm Design: one implicitly explores the space of all possible solutions, by carefully decomposing things into a series of subproblemss, and then building up correct solutions to larger and larger subproblems.

 Interval Scheduling
 We have n requests labeled 1, . . . , n, with each request i specifying a